Mayor of Auckland: History of mayoral contests

-In the first mayoral election for Auckland Council in 2010, outgoing Mayor of Manukau City Len Brown was elected, defeating outgoing Mayor of Auckland City John Banks, outgoing Mayor of North Shore City Andrew Williams and prominent Christian businessman Colin Craig, amongst others.
+During the first mayoral election for Auckland Council in 2010, outgoing Mayor of Manukau City Len Brown was elected, defeating outgoing Mayor of Auckland City John Banks, outgoing Mayor of North Shore City Andrew Williams and prominent Christian businessman Colin Craig, amongst others.
 The mayoral office had a budget of $4.1 million and a staff of 18 in 2011.
 Brown preferred not to use the honorific "His Worship".

 Contenders in the 2013 Auckland mayoral election included Brown, John Minto and John Palino.
 Brown was re-elected.

-Brown announced in November 2015 that he would not contest the 2016 mayoralty election.
-There were 19 contenders for the position, and Phil Goff won against Victoria Crone, John Palino, and Chlöe Swarbrick.
+Brown announced in November 2015 that he would not contest the 2016 mayoral election.
+There were 19 contenders for the position, and Phil Goff won with 49% of the vote, against Victoria Crone, John Palino, and Chlöe Swarbrick.

 In the 2019 mayoral election, Goff won re-election against 21 contenders with 49% of the vote.
 Other contenders who received a high share of the vote include John Tamihere (22%), Craig Lord (8%), John Hong (4%) and Ted Johnston (4%).

+In February 2022, Goff announced he would not stand in the October 2022 mayoral election.
+The election was won by Wayne Brown, with 45% of the vote.